designfuturelab702/SCUT-AutoALP-Database-Release/README.md

 --
 Note: The SCUT-AutoALP-Database-Release can be only used for non-commercial research purpose.

-For any questions about this database please contact the authors by sending email to designfuturelab702@scut.edu.cn.
+For any questions about this database please contact the authors by sending email to designfuturelab702@scut.edu.cn and lianglysky@gmail.com.

 Desclaimer
 --

 The dataset is for academic research use only.
 We are not responsible for the objectivity and accuracy of the proposed dataset.